 Explore the outdoors

 Spend your day roaming the Norfolk Botanical Garden, with 60 different gardens to explore we promise you’ll find the perfect one for that romantic photo she’s been dying to take.
 Enjoy foliage in the fall, roses blooming during the summer, Million Bulb Walk during the holidays and flourishing azaleas all spring long.

 Discover Norfolk’s 10.5-mile-long Elizabeth River Trail.
-The ERT parallels the water, romantic cobblestone streets of historic Freemason, Ghent & Chelsea neighborhoods.
+The ERT parallels the water, romantic cobblestone streets of historic Freemason, Ghent and Chelsea neighborhoods.
 Hold your darling’s hand, stroll the seascape of Norfolk and stop along the path to grab a bite to eat, something sweet or a coffee to go.
-Check out Norfolk’s sweet treats here.
+Check out Norfolk’s best desserts here.

 Love is in the air year-round at the Hermitage Gardens, a popular wedding venue and the perfect backdrop to any photo.
 This 20th-century historic house museum sits on twelve acres of luscious gardens and natural woodlands.
 Step inside to experience contemporary exhibition galleries and a worldwide art collection.